jnelson180/getDominos/README.md

 ### In order to use this yourself, you will need to create a few files in your project directory (where index.js is):
-###### OR you can run "npm config" in your terminal and it will walk you through the data entry and create these files for you.
+###### OR you can run "npm run config" in your terminal and it will walk you through the data entry and create these files for you.

 ##### myAddress.js
 module.exports = {